Adam2-t/Embedded-Systems/README.md

 # Embedded-Systems
-Here are all of the Code and video/photo evidence of my Embedded Systems portfolio.
+Here are all of the Code and video evidence of my Embedded Systems portfolio.

 video evidence below